 Decision Diagnostics Corp. is a worldwide prescription and non-prescription diagnostics and home testing products distributor and the manufacturer of the Genstrip 50 and GenUltimate! glucose test strips, both Class II medical devices for at-home use for the measurement of glucose.
 The company also has its GenSure! glucose test strip, a product for off-shore sales, and GenChoice! glucose test strip, both alternative test strips now in advanced development.
+The GenSure! product has completed its clinical trials, and is currently in registration and is seeking a CE mark in the EU, and will be launched in late May 2015.
+The GenChoice! product will enter clinical trials in mid-April 2017.
+At the conclusion of the clinical trials, the GenChoice! product will be registered in the EU and an application for 510K pre-market will be filed with the FDA.

-The U.S. FDA, in a manner similar to prescription drugs, regulates diagnostic test kits and at-home patient testing products a similar but streamlinedprocess, to the regulation of prescription medicine.
+The U.S. FDA, in a manner similar to prescription drugs, regulates diagnostic test kits and at-home patient testing products a similar but somewhat streamlined process, to the regulation of prescription medicine.
 The regulatory standard used for the Genstrip 50 was the 510k pre-market and post-market processes.
-The company from 2005 and until 2013, contracted with independent pharmacies for use of their prescription drug distribution licenses.
-However, the brand name products we have distributed, for the most part, do not require a doctor's prescription for anything other than insurance benefit compliance.
-Our business model works well in this regulated environment, although the financial benefits have been stressedby major changes made to the Medicare plan that have lead to substantially lower rates of reimbursement.
+The same process will be used for the GenChoice! test strip beginning in late May 2017.
+Previous to this change in business model, from 2005 and until 2013, the company contracted with independent pharmacies for use of their prescription drug distribution licenses.
+At that time the company made market and sold brand name over the counter pharmaceutical items with a concentration in legacy diabetic test strips.
+The brand name products we distributed, for the most part, did not require a doctor's prescription for anything other than insurance benefit compliance.
+Our previous business model worked well in the previous regulated environment, although the financial benefits were stressed by major changes made to the Federal Medicare plan that have lead to substantially lower rates of reimbursement and ultimately an unprofitable business model.

-Our subsidiaries, Pharma Tech Solutions, Inc. and PDA Services, Inc. operate in several healthcare products channels.
+Our subsidiaries, Pharma Tech Solutions, Inc., PDA Services, Inc. and PharmaTech Sensor Development Corp. operate in several healthcare products channels.
 In addition our subsidiary Decision IT Corp. engages in the acquisition and holding of Intellectual Property including Patents and Trademarks and specialty manufacturing equipment acquired for our Korean contract manufacturer of our GenUltimate! and our in development GenSure! and GenChoice! products.
-Our new subsidiary Pharmatech Sensor Development Corp. manages an inventory credit line to finance inventory purchases of our Genstrip 50 and GenUltimate! products.
-The company has discontinued its GenStrip 50 product and is currently selling the last of its inventory.
+Our newest subsidiary Pharmatech Sensor Development Corp. manages an inventory credit line to finance inventory purchases of our Genstrip 50 and GenUltimate! products.
+The company has discontinued its GenStrip 50 product and ended the selling of the last of the inventory in November 2016.